bigidean/ADS/README.md

 In addition, the goal is to provide a matching service with SI companies or freelance engineers and developers who can build the service, so that they can be applied to the business through rapid service construction.

 · Core functions
-1.Providing S / W, H / W, N / W design drawings of big data service.
+1. Providing software, hardware, network design drawings of bigdata service.
 2. Providing technical consulting and matching service to customers based on the result design.